Find out what will and won't help when it comes to protecting yourself and others from airborne transmission of SARS-CoV-2 with portable air cleaners.

 How do I know if I need an air cleaner?

+Air cleaners reduce virus particles in the air when ventilation is poor.
+Air cleaners do not remove CO2: they remove particles very effectively.
 A CO2 monitor showing levels greater than 800 ppm indicates that the air indoors is not being refreshed fast enough with outside air?.
-Improving outdoor air ventilation of our spaces through opening windows/doors, creating cross ventilation, improving HVAC settings and filters needs to performed – but air cleaners are an extra tool in our arsenal to reduce the risk further and to get the effective air changes to where we need them to be.
+Improving outdoor air ventilation of our indoor spaces through opening windows/doors, creating cross ventilation, improving mechanical (HVAC) ventilation is required.
+Air cleaners are an extra tool in our arsenal to reduce the risk further and to get the effective air changes to where we need them to be.

-In a pandemic, we are aiming for 4–6 Air Changes per Hour (ACH),? or much higher if 90%+ clearance is desired.
+For healthy indoor air, we are aiming for 6 Air Changes per Hour (ACH),? or much higher if 90%+ clearance is desired.

 Unfortunately, this target is hard to achieve with our current buildings and existing ventilation systems, as well as how we currently use our indoor spaces and while maintaining heat and energy efficiencies.

-You can calculate your risk of airborne transmission by downloading the Queensland University of Technology's Airborne Infection Risk Calculator.
+You can calculate your risk of airborne transmission by downloading the Queensland University of Technology's Airborne Infection Risk Calculator or the University of Colorado's COVID-19 Aerosol Transmission Estimator.

 What to consider when purchasing an air cleaner